GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 conventions (provided the grid is 2-, 3-, 4-, or 5-dimensional) can be
 read directly by *GMT* and the netCDF grids written by *GMT* can be read by other programs that conform to those conventions.
-Three such programs are , and ; others can be found on the .
+Three such programs are, and ; others can be found on the .

 In addition, users with some C-programming experience may add their own read/write functions and link them with the *GMT* library to extend the